sigp/positions-vacant/security-engineer.md

 This role is for a security engineer whose primary objectives will be to:

-* Perform (offensive) security assessments (penetration testing of web/mobile/decentralised applications, cloud infrastructure security reviews, etc.)
+* Perform (offensive) security assessments (penetration testing of web/mobile/decentralised applications, cloud infrastructure security reviews, etc.).
-* Contribute to [Lighthouse](https://github.com/sigp/lighthouse) by extending the current fuzzing capability,
+* Contribute to [Lighthouse](https://github.com/sigp/lighthouse) by extending the current fuzzing capability.
-* Work on the design and implementation of a differential fuzzer for Ethereum 2.0
+* Work on the design and implementation of a differential fuzzer for Ethereum 2.0.

 The ideal candidate would be a seasoned security assessor and an Ethereum enthusiast with experience in smart contract auditing, who is looking to help secure software at the core of the Ethereum ecosystem.